Whole person care: Why it matters

 The Institute for Human Caring believes whole person care can help change this.
 The result will be better care and support for everyone who is sick, and their families.

-The Institute for Human Caring is based in Torrance, Calif.
-We support health care providers and families across the five states Providence serves, and others nationwide.
+We support health care providers and families across the seven states Providence serves, and others nationwide.